clvrai/mopa-rl/README.md

 - [MuJoCo 2.0.2.5 ](http://www.mujoco.org/)

 ## Installation
+1. Install Mujoco 2.0 and add the following environment variables into

 It's recommended to use a virtualenv or conda environment
 ```
 virtualenv --python /path/to/python3.7 --no-site-packages <envname> #e.g. hrlenv